 The college is consistently ranked in the top 5 schools in the continental U.S. in awarding bachelor degrees to Hispanics and was recently named the number 1 graduate engineering school for Hispanics in the country*.

-Dr. Richard Schoephoerster, Dean of the College of Engineering, leads more than 120 faculty and staff in 6 academic departments and over 15 state-of-the-art laboratories and research centers.
-Academic departments include Civil, Computer Science, Electrical, Industrial, Mechanical and Metallurgical and Materials Engineering.
+Dr. Richard Schoephoerster, Dean of the College of Engineering, leads more than 120 faculty and staff in 7 academic departments and over 15 state-of-the-art laboratories and research centers.
+Academic departments include Civil Engineering, Computer Science, Electrical and Computer Engineering, Industrial, Manufacturing & Systems Engineering, Engineering and Education Leadership, Mechanical Engineering and Metallurgical and Materials Engineering.

 Changing the face of engineering in a rapidly changing and dynamic world is a challenging opportunity.
 The Dean has the unique responsibility of defining priorities and facilitating the resources to actualize the College's strategies.
 The Dean's office includes leadership and staff to assist the College to achieve its aspirations: